bellan/VVXAnalysis/README.md

   The main commands are described here:
   - https://github.com/CJLST/ZZAnalysis/blob/master/AnalysisStep/test/prod/PRODUCTION.md
   - as starting point one can use as template the ```VVXAnalysis/Producers/test/analyzer_ZZW.py``` file.
-  - For our analysis, I have modified the batch.py from ZZAnalisys and put our version in ```VVXAnalysis/Producers/python/batch.py```.
+  - For our analysis, I have modified the batch.py from ZZAnalysis and put our version in ```VVXAnalysis/Producers/python/batch.py```.
-    The sintax and the accepted options are the same, but it uses a CSV file (https://github.com/bellan/VVXAnalysis/Producers/python/samples_8TeV.csv) as Data Base for the samples given in input.
+    The syntax and the accepted options are the same, but it uses a CSV file (https://github.com/bellan/VVXAnalysis/Producers/python/samples_8TeV.csv) as Data Base for the samples given in input.
- - Details about datasets and their management are reported here: https://github.com/bellan/VVXAnalysis/DATASETSMANAGEMENT.md
+ - Details about data-sets and their management are reported here: https://github.com/bellan/VVXAnalysis/DATASETSMANAGEMENT.md

 Recipe for tree analysis step